WillKoehrsen/Data-Analysis/stocker/readme.md

 `Stocker.evaluate_prediction(start_date=None, end_date=None, nshares=1000)`

-Evalutes a trading strategy informed by the prophet model for between the specified start and end date.
-The model is trained on 3 years of data prior to the test period and makes predictions for the given date range.
+Evalutes a trading strategy informed by the prophet model between the specified start and end date.
+The model is trained on 3 years of data prior to the test period and makes predictions for the specified date range.
 The default evaluation range is the last year of the data.
-The predictions for the evaluation period are then compared to the known stock price values to determine the profits (or losses) from using the prophet strategy.
+The predictions for the evaluation period are compared to the known stock price values to determine the profits (or losses) from using the prophet strategy.

 The strategy states that for a given  day, we buy a stock if the model predicts it will increase.
-If the model predicts it will decrease, we do not play the market on that day.
+If the model predictsit will decrease, we do not play the market on that day.
 Our profit, if we bought the stock, is the change in the price of the stock over that day.
 Therefore, if we predict the stock will go up and the price does go up, we will make the change in price times the number of shares.
 If the price goes down, we lose the change times the number of shares.